-Genocide in former German South West Africa, looted art on show: For some, the Humboldt Forum's plan to draw attention to the crimes of German colonial rule in Africa doesn't go far enough.
+A planned exhibition on genocide under German colonial rule and featuring looted art is sparking debate.
+For some, the Humboldt Forum's plan to draw attention to German colonial crimes in Africa does not go far enough.

 When the name "Humboldt Forum" is mentioned in Germany, arguments are usually inevitable.
 Visitors will not be able to see the exhibition in the rebuilt Berlin City Palace until the end of 2019.
 But the museum has been causing fierce debate ever since planning began.

 When it comes to the Humboldt Forum, there is always a question that resonates: How does Germany deal with its colonial past?
 After all, the Forum will be showing exhibits that mainly came to Germany as art looted during the colonial era.
 Then there is the fact that the Forum is located in the rebuilt Berlin City Palace.
 The original, demolished in 1950, was once the residence of German emperors.
 Like hardly any other building, it represented Germany's brutal quest to become a world power.